 Thoracic outlet is another possible source of neurological symptoms, even though it is enacted by the upper back muscles and not by any coincidental spinal abnormalities.

+Although acute disc pain might be severe, especially if there was considerable trauma to various spinal tissues, the discomfort is typically short lived.
 Long-term pain which is blamed on a herniated disc is typically misdiagnosed and is virtually always the result of a structural issue in the neck or a mindbody ischemia condition instead.

+Remember, the discs in the middle back are the strongest and least likely to be injured in the entire body.
+Additionally, they heal the fastest and the best.
 Unrelenting chronic back pain is extremely unlikely from a thoracic disc injury, unless the trauma has literally destroyed the integrity of the spine.
 If you have been suffering for a long time and have not received any relief from a variety of appropriate herniated disc treatments, you must consider the idea that your pain might have been misdiagnosed.
 This occurs far more often than you might think and is the #1 reason why so many disc patients never truly recover from their pain.

 It makes sense… How can therapy work to resolve pain when it is directed at a mistakenly identified causation?

-The simple and unfortunate answer:
+The simple and unfortunate answer: It can't.